ibm-cloud-docs/log-analysis/tutorials/cf.md

 9. Click **Create**.
 The **Observability** dashboard opens and shows the details for your service.

-To provision an instance through the CLI, see [Provisioning an instance through the {{site.data.keyword.Bluemix_notm}} CLI](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-provision#provision_cli).
+To provision an instance through the CLI, see [Provisioning an instance through the {{site.data.keyword.cloud_notm}} CLI](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-provision#provision_cli).
 {: tip}